Inside the Storied City of Silay

 Ossorio's 'Angry Christ' is a well-preserved piece of art and interpretation of Catholic symbols.
 A far cry from the more Spanish-inspired churches you'll find in and around the Metro; a piece that has long interested theology and art scholars alike.

 Tucked in the outskirts of Silay is Punong Gary's or Gary's Place — a beautifully minimalist restaurant and event destination.
 Tranquil in its strong winds, the graceful swaying of trees, and hand-crafted swings, the scenery is enough reason to try out a meal here.
 A five-course meal that features the freshest produce and wonderful renditions of local flavours may be one of the best this side of the province.

 History Preserved — Balay Negrense and the Hofileña Mansion

-The second floor however is the ticket-item in the entire house (dare I say, the whole town).
-With numerous paintings (not available to the public and photographs not allowed) from almost every concievable national artist, it's a treat to see such carefully preserved treasures.
+The second floor, however, is the ticket-item in the entire house (dare I say, the whole town).
+With numerous paintings (not available to the public and photographs not allowed) from almost every conceivable national artist, it's a treat to see such carefully preserved treasures.
 Paintings of similar calibre often find themselves in the halls of museums or in the hands of private collectors.
-Ramon's stories of how he acquired each one are entirely fascinating.
+Ramon's stories of how he acquired each one is entirely fascinating.